Statutory Information about our school

 Click here for further information regarding both routine or in-year admissions on the Devon County Council website.

 School attendance on a regular basis is vital for children to make educational progress.
-Our attendance target for 2015/16 is 96% - this is set in negotiation with the local authority Educational Welfare Officer.
+Our attendance targets are set in negotiation with the local authority Educational Welfare Officer and form part of our policy each year.

-Latest government rules make it impossible for us to authorise family holidays during term time unless there are very exceptional circumstances.
-Any requests for leave during term time should be made through the office on the appropriate form (downloadable here).
+Government regulation makes it impossible for us to authorise family holidays during term time unless there are very exceptional circumstances.
+Any requests for leave during term time should be made through the office via an S2 Absence Request form.
+You can download an editable version by clicking on the link and then email in to the to the office.

 Click here to access our Attendance policy